MartinCespedes/Guess_My_Number/README.md

 ## Description

-- "Guess My Number"  is a simple game where the computer picks a random number between 1 and 20, and the player has to guess the number.
-The game should display a message asking the player to guess a number between 1 and 20.
+- "Guess My Number"  is a simple game where the computer picks a random number between 1 and 20, and the User has to guess the number.
+The game should display a message asking the User to guess a number between 1 and 20.

-- The player enters their guess in an input field and submits it.
+- The User enters their guess in an input field and submits it.
 The game checks the guess against the computer's number and displays a message indicating whether the guess was too high, too low, or correct.

 - If the guess was too high, the game displays a message saying "Too high, try again".
 If the guess was too low, the game will display a message saying "Too low, try again".
 If the guess was correct, the game displays a message saying "Congratulations, you guessed the number!".

-- The game also keeps track of the number of guesses the player has made and display this information after each guess.
-Additionally, the game has an option to start a new game after the player has either won or given up.
+- The game also keeps track of the number of guesses the User has made and display this information after each guess.
+Additionally, the game has an option to start a new game after the User has either won or given up.

 ## Installation